Niels

 Niels is a male given name, equivalent to Nicholas, which is common in Denmark, Belgium, Norway (formerly) and the Netherlands.
 The Norwegian and Swedish variant is Nils.
-The name is a developed short form of Nicholas or Greek Nicolaos, after Saint Nicholas.
+The name is a developed short form of Nicholas or Greek Nikolaos, after Saint Nicholas.
 Its pet form is Nisse, and female variants are Nielsine, Nielsina, and Nielsa.

 Notable people with the name include: